-- Travel2Care is a limited fund, made available by the National Cancer Control Programme, for patients who are having difficulty getting to and from their treatments while attending one of the national centres of excellence or their approved satellite centres. - Irish Cancer Society Volunteer Driver Service is for patients undergoing chemotherapy treatments who are having difficulty getting to and from their local appointments in our partner hospitals.
+- Travel2Care is a limited fund, made available by the National Cancer Control Programme, for patients who are travelling for cancer tests or treatment to one of the national designated cancer centres or their approved satellite centres.
+Patients must be travelling over 50km one way to access the fund. - Irish Cancer Society Volunteer Driver Service is for patients undergoing chemotherapy treatments in our partner hospitals who are having difficulty getting to and from their local appointments.